 - Click Next.

 - Enter a name for the rule.

 - (Optional.)
 Enter a description for identifying this rule.

 - Amazon SNS: This method requires the setup of the Amazon Simple Notification Service (SNS) API call from the USM Anywhere server.
 There is no limit to the number of Amazon SNS endpoint notifications sent.
 However, this method requires having an Amazon Web Services (AWS) account for setup and use.
 The Amazon SNS allows the first 1,000 email notifications per month to fall into the free messaging tier.
 See Sending Notifications Through Amazon SNS for more information.

 - Datadog: This method requires the creation of a Datadog API key and additional steps.
 See Sending USM Anywhere Notifications to Datadog for more information.

 - Email: This method sends the notification by email.
 You need to enter information for the email subject and enter a destination email address.
 Multiple comma-separated email addresses are possible.
 This method uses a built-in integration with the Amazon Simple Email Service (SES) function and is limited to a maximum of 200 emails per rolling 24-hour period.
 The only user-customizable information available is the email subject line.

-- PagerDuty: This method is performed using an integration in the product, and the user setup is required.
+- PagerDuty: This method is performed using an integration in the product, and user setup is required.
 See Sending USM Anywhere Notifications to PagerDuty for more information.

-- Slack: This method makes use of a user created Slack Webhook integration.
+- Slack: This method makes use of a user-created Slack Webhook integration.
 Slack integration can also be performed using Amazon SNS.
 See Sending USM Anywhere Notifications to Slack for more information.

 Modify these two options: